rubenvannieuwpoort/posts/the-rational-root-theorem-and-a-putnam-question.md

 >
 >are integers.

-If you're familiar with the *rational root theorem* you will probably see a connection.
+If you’re familiar with the *rational root theorem* you will probably see a connection.
 Indeed, the proof that the question asks for is along the same lines.

-I have to admit I didn't remember the proof of the rational root theorem.
-It's one of those proofs that's not very hard once you know the trick, but if you don't know the trick, you can spend quite some time without finding the proof.
+I have to admit I didn’t remember the proof of the rational root theorem.
+It’s one of those proofs that’s not very hard once you know the trick, but if you don’t know the trick, you can spend quite some time without finding the proof.
 It took me a while to find it again, so I will document it here for myself.

 **Definition:** *A fraction $\frac{p}{q}$ is called **reduced** if $p \in \mathbb{Z}$, $q \in \mathbb{N}$, and $\gcd(p, q) = 1$.*